esuarezz/api-product/README.md

 Get all products
    GET /api/v1/products
-   Response HTTP -> OK , List of products will be returned, it could be empty
+   Response HTTP -> OK , List of products will be returned,
+    it could be empty

 Get a specific product by id
    GET /api/v1/products/{id}
-   Response HTTP -> OK , List of products will be returned, it could be empty
-   Response HTTP -> Not found , it was not in the database the product
+   Response HTTP -> OK , product will be returned Response HTTP -> Not found , it was not in the database the product